raynaharrisphd/jobs/README.md

 Click [here to read the letter](./2020-06-27_Berkeley_letter.md) or or [view the current CV.](./2020-06-27_Berkeley_CV.pdf)

-## Center for Scientific Collaboration and Community Engagement, July 24, 2020
+## Center for Scientific Collab and Community Engagement, 2020

 Click [here to read the letter](./2020-07-23_CSCCE_letter.md) or or [view the current CV.](./2020-07-23_CSCCE_CV.pdf)